mariusmilitaru32/MemoryGame/README.md

 ## Credits
   - CodeInstitute for the EmailJs code
   - [CodePen](https://codepen.io/) for the how to play pop up window and contact form

+## Bugs
+  - First bug discovered in the building process was when the game was finished the timmer was not stopped.
+To fix this bug I had to add the global method "clearInterval(timerInterval);" to the gameFinished function.
+  - The second bug that was discovered involved the cards being clickable even when the game had not started.
+To address this issue, I created a boolean variable called 'gameStarted.'
+When the start button is clicked, the 'startGame()' function sets 'gameStarted' to true.
+The 'onCardClick()' function checks if 'gameStarted' is true before allowing the cards to flip.

+## Unfixed bugs
+ - There are not any bugs left that I am aware of.